GET TO KNOW RACHEL, the lead character/female protagonist in Thorn Trees, before she comes to life in the pilot for our series.

 THE CREATORS & PRODUCERS of the independent TV series Thorn Trees are using our series as a “game-changer” concerning deep-rooted negativity, prejudice, ignorance, and often false or limited stereotypical narratives toward spiritual and faith-based paths.
 Our main story focuses on a witchcraft-practicing, matriarchal Pagan family living in a Christian village in 1590s England, a precursor to the Salem witch trials on Turtle Island, the country’s name before being claimed and renamed by British colonists.

-You’re invited to join us at a special event to continue exploring our 2nd issue’s theme:
+You’re invited to screen our video podcast exploring our 2nd and current issue’s feature theme: